fluxrider/playlist_shuffle/README.md

 The idea is that the interlacing makes it harder to track in which half a given entry is.
 TODO this is a gut statement without any backing.

+In order to verify that the implementation of this algorithm is sound, one would need to control the random interlace size.
+The test file verify.c does this and checks that the two groups are shuffled without bias.
+TODO write verify.c

 Distance statistics in a simulation with a sequence of 100 elements, looping 10,000 times.
 The halves are 50 in length, with the disjoint cut being random between 1 and 25 from the center.